 According to the Code of Federal Regulations (45 CFR 46 or “Common Rule”), research means “a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”

 Answer YES OR NO to the following questions:

-1. Do you expect or intend to publish the results of your study?
+1. Do you expect or intend to publish or disseminate the results of your study?

 If your answer is NO to both of these questions, your study is not considered research based on the Federal definition.
 No application to the IRB is required, and you are free to begin your study.